History of tobacco: European usage

 Following the arrival of Europeans, tobacco became one of the primary products fueling colonization, and also became a driving factor in the introduction of African slave labour.
 The Spanish introduced tobacco to Europeans in about 1528, and by 1533, Diego Columbus mentioned a tobacco merchant of Lisbon in his will, showing how quickly the traffic had sprung up.
-The French, Spanish, and Portuguese initially referred to the plant as the "sacred herb" because of its valuable medicinal properties.
+The French, Spanish, and Portuguese initially referred to the plant as the "sacred herb" because of perceived valuable medicinal properties.

 Jean Nicot, French ambassador in Lisbon, sent samples to Paris in 1559.
 Nicot sent leaves and seeds to Francis II and the King's mother, Catherine of Medici, with instructions to use tobacco as snuff.
-The king's recurring headaches (perhaps sinus trouble) were reportedly "marvellously cured" by snuff.
-(Francis II nevertheless died at seventeen years of age on 5 December 1560, after a reign of less than two years).
-French cultivation of herbe de la Reine (the queen's herb) began in 1560.
-By 1570 botanists referred to tobacco as Nicotiana, although André Thevet claimed that he, not Nicot, had introduced tobacco to France; historians believe this unlikely, but Thevet was the first Frenchman to write about it.
+The king's recurring headaches (perhaps caused by frequent sinus infections) were reportedly "marvellously cured" by snuff.
+(Francis II nevertheless died at sixteen years of age on 5 December 1560, after a reign of less than two years).
+Despite this setback, French cultivation of herbe de la Reine (the queen's herb) began in 1560.
+By 1570 botanists referred to tobacco as Nicotiana, although André Thevet claimed that he, not Nicot, had introduced tobacco to France; historians believe this unlikely, but that Thevet was the first Frenchman to write about the drug.

 Swiss doctor Conrad Gesner in 1563 reported that chewing or smoking a tobacco leaf "has a wonderful power of producing a kind of peaceful drunkenness".
-In 1571, Spanish doctor Nicolas Monardes wrote a book about the history of medicinal plants of the new world.
-In this he claimed that tobacco could cure 36 health problems, and reported that the plant was first brought to Spain for its flowers, but "Now we use it to a greater extent for the sake of its virtues than for its beauty".
+In 1571, Spanish doctor Nicolas Monardes wrote a textbook about herbalism.
+In this work, he claimed that tobacco could cure 36 health problems, and reported that the plant was first brought to Spain for its flowers, but "Now we use it to a greater extent for the sake of its virtues than for its beauty".

 John Hawkins was the first to bring tobacco seeds to England.
 William Harrison's English Chronology mentions tobacco smoking in the country as of 1573, before Sir Walter Raleigh brought the first "Virginia" tobacco to Europe from the Roanoke Colony, referring to it as tobah as early as 1578.
-In 1595 Anthony Chute published Tabaco, which repeated earlier arguments about the benefits of the plant and emphasised the health-giving properties of pipe-smoking.
+In 1595 Anthony Chute published Tabaco, which emphasised the purported healthfulness of the plant.
 A popular song of the early 1600s by Tobias Hume proclaimed that "Tobacco is Like Love".